Gråsteinsnosi

-Gråsteinsnosi is a mountain on the border of Agder and Vestfold og Telemark counties in southern Norway.
+Gråsteinsnosi is a mountain on the border of Agder and Telemark counties in southern Norway.
 The 1468 m tall mountain has a prominence of 150 m, making it the 3rd highest mountain in Agder of all the mountains with a prominence of more than 50 m.
-Gråsteinsnosi is located on the border between the municipalities of Bykle (in Agder) and Tokke (in Vestfold og Telemark).
+Gråsteinsnosi is located on the border between the municipalities of Bykle (in Agder) and Tokke (in Telemark).
 The mountain sits about 4 km northwest of the mountain Brandsnutene and about 11 km southeast of the village of Hovden.